 Cool Creek Park Nature Center – This is another good location if you are looking for something rustic.
 The park is located on the north side of Carmel (almost in Westfiled).
 It’s a large park with lots of shooting options including flowing water (the Cool Creek River runs though the park), nature paths, lots of wooded areas, open green areas, a number of bridges, and more.
 This would be a fantastic location for capturing the Fall colors but it’s good all year round.

 100 Acres Woods – This is such a fun location!
-It is located right around the street from the IMA.
+It is located right around the street from Newfields.
 There is a variety of backdrops including water and greenery, a modern basketball court with fun tubing, an interesting tunnel, and stairwells.
-This area isn’t as well groomed as the IMA, but there are still areas that are professionally groomed.
+This area isn’t as well groomed as Newfields, but there are still areas that are professionally groomed.
 This is a great location for a couple that wants something rustic/outdoorsy but not too country.
-This location also has the same permit restrictions at the IMA (see above).
+This location also has the same permit restrictions as Newfields (see above).

 Downtown Zionsville – If you prefer an urban setting over rustic then this is a perfect location for you!
 Downtown Zionsville has lots of charm including brick roads, store fronts with character, wrought iron fencing, and even a little park that has some greenery.
 This location is great all year round including winter when they have the holiday lights up.